aristhings/denver-bipoc/README.md

 # Denver BIPOC Businesses
 A map of independently, BIPOC-owned businesses in the Denver Area.
+Will soon include the LA area as well!

 Current Website: https://denver-bipoc.herokuapp.com/